- Home

 - Zoning Ordinance O-2002-032-15, Section 29, Paragraph D.6. - A detached garage that exceeds six hundred (600) square feet must meet the masonry requirement of the primary structure.

-- Proper maneuvering surfaces (concrete or asphalt) must be provided from the street to the garage door opening.
+- Proper maneuvering surface (concrete or asphalt) must be provided from street to garage door opening.

 Documentation & Information Requirements

-- Landscape plan - three copies of landscape plans (minimum size 11 inches by 17 inches) - if required - for landscape plan review
+- Landscape plan - three (3) copies of landscape plans (minimum size 11"x17") - if required - for landscape plan review

 - Energy Code review sheet